The BW Physician Assistant Program utilizes CASPA for application processing.

-Baldwin Wallace University may also contact candidates later in the application and selection process to request a separate set of official transcripts to be sent to the BW Office of Admission.
+Candidates who have been admitted to Baldwin Wallace University will be required to send another set of official transcripts to the BW Admission Office.
 You do not need to send them to BW unless requested.

 The GRE general test is required of all applicants to the PA program, and must be submitted to CASPA.
 The program GRE code is 0498 Baldwin Wallace U PA CASPA.
-The GRE must be taken within the last 5 years with scoring at or above the 50th percentile.
+The GRE must be taken within the last 5 years.
+Strong candidates have GRE scores at or above the 50th percentile in all categories.

 As part of the CASPA application process, prepare a 500-1000 word writing sample that helps the Admission Committee become acquainted with you in ways different from courses, grades and other objective data.

 Candidates are required to log at least 40 hours of shadowing experience with a practicing physician assistant in the U.S..